project-serum/serum-dex/docs/node-setup.md

 ## Finding a market to crank

 You can crank any market of your choosing.
-To find all markets one can use the `getProgramAccounts` API exposed by the Solana JSON RPC.
+To find all market addresses one can use the `getProgramAccounts` API exposed by the Solana JSON RPC.
 In python,

 ```python